SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Protocols declare that conforming types must implement a subscript
-by including a :newTerm:`protocol subscript declaration`
-in the body of the protocol declaration.
+by including a protocol subscript declaration in the body of the protocol declaration.
 Protocol property declarations have a special form of a subscript declaration:

 .. syntax-outline::